vnallamhawk/hubstaffjobsearchui/README.md

 ## HubStaff Job Search
 HubStaff Job Search offers candidates to search for jobs based on a set of filters.This app is created using Reactjs, Redux, Nodejs.
 The site is hosted using Heroku (https://hubstaffjobsearch.herokuapp.com).
+The backend API consumed by the UI is hosted at the following endpoint (https://hubstaffapi.herokuapp.com/)

 ## Getting Started.
 To start this application on your application on your local system,